 Another interesting fact: the five most frequently used weak passwords are used by over 4 million users in total.
 And this is only according to Nordpass, so the real number of those who choose simplicity over security may be much higher.

-If your password is on the list of most used in 2020, we recommend changing it immediately.
+If your password is one of your most frequently used ones, we recommend changing it immediately.
 And NordPass suggests changing passwords every 90 days, mixing uppercase and lowercase letters, and creating different passwords for each of your accounts.

 How to protect your password from hackers